rayvayvo/FreeTheCells/README.md

   -Double clicking cards to clear from "freecell" slot sometimes doesn't clear data properly and renders that slot unusable.

-  -Drag and drop on Completed ("foundation) slots doesn't work properly since Raycast ignore on the image components function has a bug.
+  -Drag and drop on Completed("foundation") slots doesn't work properly since Raycast ignore on the image components function has a bug.

   -under certain conditions you can move a stack of cards that match the alternating suit convention, but the top card value doesnt match (the following cards in the        stack do though).

+  -shuffling a new game doesn't clear the Completed("foundation") stack properly

 If I had one more day:
 ------------------------------------